How to File Police Report After Car Accident in Albuquerque

 NHTSA estimates 10 million crashes go unreported each year, costing billions in out-of-pocket expenses to repair vehicles and pay medical expenses.
 It is unclear why some crash victims don’t report their accidents, although lack of insurance may contribute to that figure.
 To be eligible to pursue an injury claim in New Mexico, however, it is critical that you make sure that a police report is filed.

-Parnall Law Firm, LLC can help accident victims navigate the often-frustrating process of obtaining police reports, making sure the right information recorded on the police report, and take over your case from there.
+Parnall Law Firm can help accident victims navigate the often-frustrating process of obtaining police reports, making sure the right information recorded on the police report, and take over your case from there.
 These reports can be very helpful to the accident claim you may pursue for compensation.

 Why You Need to File a Police Report after an Albuquerque Car Accident